TheMich157/-FireGuard-Antivirus/README.md

 ### Developer Tool EXD

-The EXD developer tool allows administrators to log in and monitor client activity.
+The EXD developer tool allows administrators to log in and manage connected clients.
+It can list registered users with their HWIDs, remove licenses, and remotely set a new client version which will be served via the update API.
 To run it locally:

 ```bash